 Don’t pour hot fat or oil down your sink

 If you pour hot fat, oil or grease (FOG) into the kitchen sink it could well cool in the wastepipe, build up and cause a blockage.
 Nobody wants overflowing plumbing systems and nasty whiffs on Christmas day!
 Wait for the fat to cool and solidify, then scrape it into a plastic container such as a margarine tub and throw it in the bin.
-You can find out more on what to do if your sink blocks in our press release.

 Make sure you have a lovely loo

 Toilets can easily get blocked and it’s normally caused by flushing items that do not break down in the waste pipes.
 Only toilet roll, pooh and pee should be flushed down the toilet.
 All wet wipes - even if they say they are suitable for flushing - and sanitary products should be disposed in a waste bin.
 The last thing you need on Christmas Day, or indeed at any time, is an overflowing toilet, so make sure you give your loo some TLC and don’t flush anything you shouldn’t!

 Plumbing and heating engineering professionals want to spend Christmas with their families too – this year more than ever!
 Not every engineer will offer an emergency call out service over the festive period.
 If you find yourself facing an emergency, check out our plumbing emergencies page.
 And if you don’t already have a regular engineer, use our find a plumber online search tool to find a professional tradesperson.